- Getting Started

 sharing_access— uses the

-access_idto maps the shared data and the accounts that can access the data.
+access_idcolumn to map the shared data and the accounts that can access the data.

-Create a secure view in the
+Create the following secure view in the

 paid_sensitive_data— displays data based on account.